sebastiaanbrand/q-sylvan-benchmarks/README_artifact.md

 ```

 4. After installing the dependencies above, everything can be compiled with the command below.
-This can take 5~10 minutes, since multiple tools need to be build.
+This can take ~25 minutes, since not just q-sylvan is built, but the tools we benchmark against as well.
 ```shell
 $ ./compile_all.sh
 ```